sy2002/QNICE-FPGA/doc/best-practices.md

-* Always include `dist_kit/sysdef.asm`, so that you have the convenience macros for the CPU registers `SP`, `SR`, and `PC` as well as the convenience macros for `RET` for returning from a subroutine and `SYSCALL` (if monitor functions are needed).
+* Always include `dist_kit/sysdef.asm`, so that you have the convenience macros for the CPU registers `SP`, `SR`, and `PC` as well as the convenience macros for `RET` for returning from a subroutine and `SYSCALL`.
 * Use `SYSCALL(<monitor function>, <branch flag>)` to call a monitor function.
   Do not directly use a branch command, because we might at a later stage add more logic to `SYSCALL`.
+* When your program ends, call the monitor function `exit`.
-* Optionally include `dist_kit/monitor.def`, if you need "operating system" functions such as "return to monitor" aka `SYSCALL(exit, 1)` or others.
+* Include `dist_kit/monitor.def` to give "operating system" functions such as "return to monitor" aka `SYSCALL(exit, 1)` or others.
-* When writing a tight inner loop which needs maximum performance, be aware that register to register operations only need two CPU cycles, so that for example your inner loop should branch to an address stored in a register like `RBRA R8, 1` versus directly addressing a label like `RBRA MY_LABEL, 1`.
+* When writing a tight inner loop that needs maximum performance, be aware that register to register operations only need two CPU cycles, so that for example your inner loop should branch to an address stored in a register like `ABRA R8, 1` versus directly addressing a label like `ABRA MY_LABEL, 1`.
 Also `ADD R8, R9` is faster than `ADD @R8, R9`.

 ### Columns and spacing